MY CLIENTS ACHIEVE AWESOME THINGS

 Here was her book on the table with all the other finalists:

 And here was her cover on the big screen!

 And here were the winners in all the categories

 Tracey did not win the big prize, but it hardly mattered, because it was such a thrill for her to be nominated, and to be at the gala among such literary luminaries as Marie Rodale, Marianne Williamson, and PJ O'Rourke.
 I was so proud of her, and so delighted to be there to support her on the big night.

 For those of you wondering what YOU would wear on the red carpet, Tracey wore a beautiful silk knit Valentino outfit with killer Valentino shoes.
 Here she is with her man, Keith:

-Up next for Tracey?
-Her second book, An Invitation to Self Care is coming out from Hazeldon in March 2017.
+Tracey's second book, An Invitation to Self Care came out from Hazeldon in March 2017.

 January 2017: Congratulations to Emma Neslon, my PitchWars mentee, for landing an agent for her adult novel, Soltice Sisters.